Conflict and risk management

 Some sports have national insurance schemes that may provide cover for an official.
 Most sporting associations have insurance policies and these may extend to cover officials.

-An official should not assume that they are covered by these policies and should check whether they are covered and also the extent of that cover.
+An official should not assume they are covered by these policies and should check whether they are covered and also the extent of that cover.

-Conflict – Minimising and Resolving
+Conflict – minimising and resolving